An Essay on Criticism: Structure and themes

 The phrase "fools rush in where angels fear to tread" from Part III (line 625) has become part of the popular lexicon, and has been used for and in various works.

 Critical reception

-An Essay on Criticism was famously and fiercely attacked by John Dennis, who is mentioned mockingly in the work.
+An Essay on Criticism mocks John Dennis, who famously and fiercely attacked it.
 Consequently, Dennis also appears in Pope's later satire, The Dunciad.

 Thomas Rymer and Jonathan Swift were among other critics: Rymer, who had the strongest critique said, "till of late years England was as free from critics as it is from wolves...they who are least acquainted with the game are aptest to bark at everything that comes in their way."; Swift's statement concentrated on critics who were damned "as barbarous as a judge who should take up a resolution to hang all men that came before him upon trial."